Extension Master Gardener Program

 Master Gardener Certification Season

 Master Gardener Interns and Certified Master Gardeners have recorded hours of hard work through research and teaching, food pantry donations, and presence in their communities.
 Please, join us in celebrating our ND Extension Master Gardeners.
 The amount of donated hours and pounds of fresh food donated grow each year, and this year was no exception!
-Look for finalized totals to be posted soon.
+In 2016, over 7000 pounds of produce was donated in 10 counties and over 11,000 hours of service were donated in 30 counties!

 Members, if you are moving from an intern to a Certified Master Gardener, expect your certificate in the mail in January.
 If you have met the 2016 recertification guidelines (12 hours of volunteer service, 8 hours of continuing education) look for your certificate in the mail in early February.